commial/experiments/windows-defender/ASR/README.md

 [Attack Surface Reduction (ASR)](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction?view=o365-worldwide) is a Microsoft feature to *Reduce vulnerabilities (attack surfaces) in your applications with intelligent rules that help stop malware*.

-This repository tries to describe what the rules are and what they are actually checking.
+This repository tries to describe what the rules are and what they actually check.
 This is likely incomplete, and only limited to the author's understanding of ASR.

 Note: A few ASR bypasses are already known (as the ones from [Emeric Nasi from SEVAGAS](https://blog.sevagas.com/IMG/pdf/bypass_windows_defender_attack_surface_reduction.pdf) or [this gist from infosecn1nja](https://gist.github.com/infosecn1nja/24a733c5b3f0e5a8b6f0ca2cf75967e3)).
-Still, it could be argued that these rules might be a good way to limit low-level, widespread attack attempts.
+Still, one could argue that these rules might be a good way to limit low-level, widespread attack attempts.

 ## Finding ASR rules implementation